applitude/tic-tac-toe/README.md

 }
 ```

-The only thing we need to do now is to return cordinates for x and y.
+The only thing we need to do now is to return cordinates for x and y. **clientX** and **clientY** returns the appropriate  X- and Y-cordinates within the client area.
+When we subtract x from the left and y from top we get the right position inside the canvas.

 ```javascript
 function getMousePosition(event) {